vinceq-usgs/induced/README.md

 A dataset of DYFI intensity observations for the Oklahoma and Kansas area between 2001 and 2016.

-The goal of this project is to provide an observed intensity dataset that can be compared with the Oklahoma-Kansas Induced Earthquakes Database currently being developed(1).
+The goals of this project are:

+1. To provide an observed intensity dataset that can be compared with the Oklahoma-Kansas Induced Earthquakes Database currently being developed(1).

+2. To allow users to create their own DYFI dataset with their own event parameters (for example, different regions or time periods) using these tools as a template.

 Two datasets are included:

 1. An aggregated dataset using publicly available aggregated data (in 1km and 10km blocks using the UTM (2)), and

 2. The raw DYFI questionnaires for the OK-KS spatial boundary and date range, with Personally Identifiable Information (PII) redacted.

-Users may also use the attached scripts to recreate the public component of the database by downloading and collating publicly available data from the USGS ComCat database.
-Users may specify different event parameters (for example, different regions or time periods) and create a new DYFI dataset for their own use using public data.

 (1) See Rennolet, Moschetti, Thompson, and Yeck, 2016.
 A Flatfile of Ground Motion Intensity Measurements from Induced Earthquakes in Oklahoma and Kansas.
 Earthquake Spectra (submitted)